 Critical and feminist disability studies; Disability studies in education/inclusive education; Philosophy of education; Ethics and education; Intersections of gender, race, and dis/ability in education.

-My research focuses on ethical and epistemological questions surrounding the civic inclusion of individuals labeled with intellectual and other cognitive disabilities.
-I am also interested in pedagogies of social justice, theories and frameworks of institutional inclusion and accessibility, and the intersections of race, gender, and ability in constructing social belonging and civic entitlement.
+My research focuses on ethical and epistemological questions surrounding the civic inclusion of students labeled with intellectual and developmental disabilities.
+I am also interested in the intersections of race, gender, and ability in constructing social belonging and civic entitlement and pedagogies and practices of institutional accessibility.

 - Exemplary Diversity Scholar, National Center for Institutional Diversity, University of Michigan 2016